bloussou/PaperBoardServer/README.md

 - setup your jdk to 11.0.4
 - Run the app in your IDE, should listen socket request on localhost:8025

+WARNING :
-WARNING : if your frontend is not listening on port between 3000 and 3010 you need to add the port to the CORS list in `WebSocketServerConfigurator.java`.
+- if your frontend is not listening on port between 3000 and 3010 you need to add the port to the CORS list in `WebSocketServerConfigurator.java`.
+ - start the server before the client

 ## Run the tests
 Use your IDE to run the different junit test and understand what they are doing.